git-tanvir/flutter-style-guideline/README.md

      typedef FunctionName = void Function();

-2. Libraries, packages, directories, and source files name should be in snake_case(lowercase_with_underscores)
+b.
+Libraries, packages, directories, and source files name should be in
+    snake_case(lowercase_with_underscores)

 **# Bad**